nguyenthanhcong101096/ovian-assignment/README.md

 ## AI Usage Disclosure

-AI was used as a discussion and review tool for project structure, design trade-offs, security considerations, scalability considerations, and test-case brainstorming.
+AI was used as a discussion and review tool for project structure, design trade-offs, security considerations, scalability considerations

 The final implementation, debugging, testing, and engineering decisions were completed and verified by me.